JasonType/PyWinTools/README.md

 ### Run Programm

-- To run the Programm double click the file "WinDevTools.py"
+- To run the Programm double click the file "WinDevTools.bat"